laravel/docs/billing.md

 Next, register the `Laravel\Cashier\CashierServiceProvider` [service provider](/docs/{{version}}/providers) in your `app` configuration file.

-#### Stripe Migration
+#### Stripe Configuration

-Before using Cashier, we'll need to prepare the database.
-We need to add several columns to your `users` table and create a new `subscriptions` table to hold all of our customer's subscriptions.
-The example below contains a sample migration for the Stripe edition of Cashier.
-If you need the Braintree example, keep scrolling a little further:
+Before using Cashier, we'll also need to prepare the database.
+We need to add several columns to your `users` table and create a new `subscriptions` table to hold all of our customer's subscriptions:

     Schema::table('users', function ($table) {
         $table->string('stripe_id')->nullable();